kellyd7/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+  We see Thomas High School's performance statistics increase.

 ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/per_school_summary_df.png)

 - How does replacing the ninth-grade scores affect the following: